-How to Get Your Property Back After Being Released from Custody
+How to Get Seized Property Back from the Police in Utah

 Getting arrested for any reason is a stressful situation.
 Not only is your freedom restricted, but your property is taken from you as well.
 Reclaiming your property from police after being arrested may also lead to some complications.
 Police may believe the property they seized from you is contraband or essential evidence in a case against you or someone else.
 If you have been arrested and you believe your property was unlawfully seized by the Salt Lake City Police Department, keep reading to learn more about how to get your property returned to you with the help of Salt Lake City property seizure lawyer Darwin Overson of Overson Law.
 Darwin explains when and how police can permanently seize your property.
 If you were arrested and had your property taken, contact our law offices today at (801) 758-2287 for a free consultation.

 When you are arrested, police may search your person and the immediate area around you to look for dangerous weapons or any other contraband you may have.
 If you are arrested while driving, the police may also be permitted to search certain areas of your vehicle in addition to your person.
 In the state of Utah, contraband is considered as any property, item, or substance that is unlawful to produce or own under state or federal law.
 Property which may be deemed as contraband includes:

 - Concealable switchblade knives;